mcsee/Software-Design-Articles/Articles/Theory/How to Get Rid of Annoying IFs Forever/readme.md

 let theExorcist = new Movie('Adults Only');

 jane.watchMovie(theExorcist);
-// Jane cannot watch the exorcist since she is 12
+// Jane can't watch the exorcist since she is 12
 ```

 The movie rating **IF** is not related to a **real-world If** but to accidental (and coupled) implementation.